apache/mesos/docs/endpoints/master/health.md

 Health status of the Master.

 ### DESCRIPTION ###
-Returns 200 OK iff the Master is healthy.
+Returns 200 OK if the Master is healthy.
 Delayed responses are also indicative of poor health.